jtompkins/readinglist.js/README.md

 ### Running the generator

-To generate your site, run the following command in the directory where `config.toml` and `books.json` live:
+To generate your site, run the following command:

-`reading-list`
+`reading-list -b <path to your books.json file, defaults to ./books.json> -o <path to your output directory, defaults to current>`

 ### Sample output